Let's talk about the extremely expensive Hermès Birkin handbag and discussions about the Hermes Birkin Bag Investment!

-According to Time Magazine, "The Birkin bag outpaced both the S&P 500 and the price of gold in the last 35 years— a time period chosen to reflect the date when Birkin bags were first produced in 1981.
+According to Time Magazine, "The Birkin bag outpaced both the stock market and the price of gold in the last 35 years— a time period chosen to reflect the date when Birkin bags were first produced in 1981.
 They say that the annual return on a Birkin was 14.2%, compared to the S&P average of 8.7% a year and gold’s -1.5%".

 1. You need to get your hands on a Birkin first and preferably more than one

 Yup.
 I'm sure you've heard how difficult it is to purchase one of these babies from Hermes.
-This is simply because they are just that hard to get a hold of (exclusivity, demand, supply, whatever, the mystery remains).
-Which means you have to wait, and wait and wait and wait.
+As a status symbol for the rich and for celebrities, Hermes Birkin bags are hard to get a hold of.

 What about buying from resellers?

-Between the additional spending, you might have to do at Hermes and the crazy reseller fees, you can kiss that 14.2% annual return goodbye.
-Like - SEE YA.
+Between all the additional spending and crazy reseller fees, you can kiss that 14.2% annual return on your Birkin bag investment goodbye.

-2. Not everyone can shell out $10k for a Birkin
+2. Not everyone can shell out $10k+ outright for a Birkin investment

-4. You need to keep it pristine in order to maintain its value
+4. You need to keep your Birkin bag pristine

 First of all, there's the whole issue of authenticity.
 Sure you bought the bag at the Hermes store (or from a reputable reseller) but you can't sell it back to Hermes!

-Unless you are a professional handbag seller or consignor you are going to have to prove the authenticity of your Birkin bag which means you need to have kept all your paperwork intact and be able to vouch for the authenticity of your item.
-Some purchasers will even go as far as to ask for documentation from actual authenticators, which will, of course, cost you money.
+Unless you are a professional handbag seller or consignor you are going to have to prove the authenticity of your Birkin bag.
+It means you need to have kept all your paperwork intact.
+And you must be able to vouch for the authenticity of your Hermès Birkin bag.

-Secondly, you need to be careful about where, how, and to whom you sell to, in order, make sure you don't get scammed and you get your payment in full.
+Secondly, you need to be careful about where, how, and to whom you sell.
+You have to make sure you don't get scammed and you get your payment in full.

-Thirdly, as an individual reselling a handbag (aka a non-professional handbag seller), a lot of buyers and resellers will try to take advantage of that fact and try to lowball you or take ridiculous commission fees off the selling price.
+Thirdly, as an individual reselling a handbag (aka a non-professional handbag seller), a lot of buyers and resellers will try to take advantage of that fact.
+Many will try to lowball you or take ridiculous commission fees off the selling price.

-A reputable consignment service will charge you anywhere from 15% to 40% of the sales price of your Birkin.
+A reputable consignment service will charge you anywhere from 15% to 40% of the sales price of your item.
 Sure, you avoid the stress of authentication but hey everyone wants to make a profit.
-Again, 14.2%.....not so realistic.